ergrelet/resym/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    diff    Compute diff for a type between two given PDB files dump    Dump type from a given PDB file help    Prints this message or the help of the given subcommand(s) list    List types from a given PDB file
+    diff        Compute diff for a type between two given PDB files dump        Dump type from a given PDB file dump-all    Dump all types from a given PDB file help        Prints this message or the help of the given subcommand(s) list        List types from a given PDB file

 ```